 - Soften the butter in the microwave or in a saucepan so that it’s not cold, then add the milk and heat them both together until the milk starts to boil and the butter melts.
 I did this in a Pyrex 2 cup measure in the microwave, but a saucepan is fine.
 Let mixture cool down to 130 degrees F.

-- Meanwhile, combine 2 cups (252 grams) of the flour, sugar, yeast and salt in the bowl of a stand mixer.
+- Meanwhile, combine 2 cups of the flour (between 250 and 280 grams), sugar, yeast and salt in the bowl of a stand mixer.

 - Next day (or in an hour, after dough has risen), remove the dough from the refrigerator or wherever you’d set it to rise and punch it down.
 Divide it into about 20 pieces.
 Alternatively, you can roll it out into a rectangle and cut it into square pieces.